syncfusion-content/maui-docs/MAUI/Scheduler/load-on-demand.md

 ## Show busy indicator

-The `Scheduler` supports to show the busy indicator view by using the `ShowBusyIndicator` property of the `SfScheduler.` The default value is set to `false.` If the value is set to `true` and visible dates are changed then the busy indicator will be loaded on view.
+The `Scheduler` supports to show the busy indicator view by using the `ShowBusyIndicator` property of the `SfScheduler.` The default value is set to `false.` If the value is set to `true` and visible dates are changed, then the busy indicator will be loaded on view.

 {% tabs %}
 {% highlight xaml %}